Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 we must query r replicas.
 As long as `w + r > n`, we will get an up-to-date value when reading.
 In this case, w = 2 and r = 2.

 In dynamo style DBs, these parameters are configurable.
-Normally, we\'ll calculate w and r as w = r = (n + 1) / 2 (rounded up).
+Normally, we'll calculate w and r as w = r = (n + 1) / 2 (rounded up).

 Thus, if n = 3, w = 2, and r = 2, we can tolerate one unavailable node.